jl6684/vrh/DataMenu.md

 ### How to Handle Fields with Commas

 1. **Wrap the entire field in double quotes**
-   - Wrong: `Artist Name, Band Name`
-   - Correct: `"Artist Name, Band Name"`

 2. **Use consistent quoting style**
    - You can quote all text fields for consistency
    - Example: `"Album Title","Artist Name","Rock",1970,25,"band","Country","Label"`

 3. **Check for trailing commas**
-   - Ensure no extra commas at the end of lines
-   - Each row should have exactly 8 fields

 ### Validation Features

-The import command now includes:
+The import command includes:
-- **Automatic CSV structure validation**
+- **Automatic structure validation**
-- **Detailed error messages** pointing to specific problematic rows
+- **Detailed error messages** for problematic rows
-- **Multiple parsing attempts** with different quote handling
+- **Multiple parsing attempts** for CSVs
 - **Column count verification** for each row

 ## Troubleshooting

 ### Common Issues:
-1. **File Not Found**: Check that the CSV file exists in the `data-for-import` folder
+1. **File Not Found**: Check that the file exists in the `data-for-import` folder
-2. **Permission Errors**: Ensure the Django application has read access to the CSV file
+2. **Permission Errors**: Ensure the Django application has read access to the file
 3. **Data Format Errors**: Verify that `year` and `price` columns contain valid integers
-4. **Encoding Issues**: Make sure the CSV file is saved with UTF-8 encoding
+4. **Encoding Issues**: Make sure the file is saved with UTF-8 encoding

 ### Getting Help:
-- Use `python manage.py create_sample_data --help` for command options
+- Use `python manage.py import_vinyl_data --help` for command options
 - Check the console output for specific error messages
-- Verify CSV file format matches the required structure
+- Verify file format matches the required structure